Generative Adversarial Networks for Weakly Supervised Generation and Evaluation of Brain Tumor Segmentations on MR Images: Methods

 \subsubsection{Generator Training}

-To generate non-cancerous variations of cancerous MR images, we first define subsets of $X$ from the training cohort, $X_C$ which contains all $x^k \mid p^k > 0.5, y^k = 1$ and $X_{NC}$ which contains all $x^k \mid y^k = 0$.
-In layman's terms, $X_C$ contains all images that $C()$ correctly believes to be cancerous and $X_{NC}$ contains all images that are non-cancerous according to the ground truth.
-For $X_C$ we use the images with true positive predictions from $C()$ because images resulting with false positives or false negatives from $C()$ are assumed to have poor seeds.
-The T2-FLAIR channel of $X_{NC}$, defined as $X_{NC,FLAIR}$ is then used to train a generator model $G$ in a DCGAN system that maps the space of unit Gaussian latent vectors to the space of non-cancerous MR images $X_{NC,FLAIR}$.
-The decision to only use the T2-FLAIR channel for training the DCGAN was also done by \citet{Baur_Wiestler_Muehlau_Zimmer_Navab_Albarqouni_2021} and serves to decrease the complexity of the learning task.
+To generate non-cancerous variants of cancerous MR images, we first define subsets of $X$ from the training cohort, $X_C$ contains all images that $C()$ correctly believes to be cancerous and $X_{NC}$ contains all images that are non-cancerous.
+We exclude images with false positive predictions from $C()$ because these images are assumed to have poor seeds.
+The T2-FLAIR channel of $X_{NC}$, defined as $X_{NC,FLAIR}$ is then used to train a generator model $G()$ in a deep convolutional GAN (DCGAN) system that maps the space of unit Gaussian latent vectors to the space of non-cancerous MR images $X_{NC,FLAIR}$.
+Solely using the T2-FLAIR channel for training the DCGAN was also done by Baur et al. \cite{Baur_Wiestler_Muehlau_Zimmer_Navab_Albarqouni_2021} and serves to decreases the complexity of the learning task.